I always love to learn about closet organization tips!

 We also love these wooden hangers for skirts, shorts and pants.

-Follow these tried and true closet organization tips the pros use:
+Follow these tried and true closet organization tips the pros use for a more organized closet:

 STEP #1: Take it All Out, Sort it & Decide

-Much like our Pantry Organizing Ideas and Tips, our process for organizing any space starts by taking it all out.
+Much like our Pantry Organizing Ideas and Tips, our process for organizing any space always starts the same way.

 This is the perfect opportunity to assess what you have without overlooking anything possibly hidden in the back of your closet.